K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![027]
 2. Go to Create New Pipeline Page.
 ![028]
 3. Pipeline name is REQUIRED.
-Make sure to enter the Pipeline name and click “Create” button.
+Make sure to enter the Pipeline name and click the “Create” button.
 ![029]
-4. Go to Pipeline dashboard page and check the created pipeline's name.
+4. Go to the Pipeline dashboard page and check the created pipeline's name.
 ![030]

 ##### <div id='3-2-2-2-3'/> 3.2.2.2.3.
 Create New Pipeline(3)
 ***※ Users do not have authority as contributors to the pipeline and cannot proceed to the pipeline's details page.***
-1. Click “Create New” button at the top right.
+1. Click the “Create New” button at the top right.
 ![031]
 2. Go to Create New Pipeline Page.
 ![032]